CheVeraId/domainauth-spec/draft-narea-domainauth.md

 - **Organisation:** A domain name that participates in the DomainAuth protocol by configuring DNSSEC and publishing the necessary DomainAuth TXT record(s).
 - **Member:** An entity that produces signatures on behalf of an organisation.
 There are two types of members:
-  - **User:** A member identified by a unique username within an organisation.
+  - **User:** A member identified by a unique user name within an organisation.
   - **Bot:** A special type of member that acts on behalf of the organisation as a whole.
-Bots do not have usernames.
+Bots do not have user names.
 - **DomainAuth TXT Record:** A DNS TXT record at `_domainauth.<domain>` that contains the organisation's public key information.
 - **Organisation Certificate:** A self-signed X.509 certificate owned by an organisation that serves as the root of trust for all signatures produced on behalf of that organisation.
 - **Member Certificate:** An X.509 certificate issued by the organisation certificate to a member.